schultek/super_annotations/README.md

 the correct **syntax** as well as formatting the generated code.

 To define your generation outputs, modify the provided `LibraryBuilder` inside your annotations `apply()` method or a [generation hook](#generation-hooks).
-The most used way is to modify the library using `library.body.add()` or `library.body.addAll()`.
+The most used way is to modify the library using `output.body.add()` or `output.body.addAll()`.
 For a list of all supported declarations, check out the [api reference](https://pub.dev/documentation/code_builder/latest/) of the code_builder package.

 ### Generation hooks